-With incidents of 10/100,000 per year in Western Europe, sarcoidosis is among the most frequent interstitial lung diseases, whereby one has to assume that there is also a high number of individuals who have the disease but are not diagnosed.
+Sarcoidosis is among the most frequent interstitial lung diseases, with an annual incidence of 10 in 100,000 population in Western Europe.
+While considering this number, one has to assume that the number of individuals who have the disease but are not diagnosed is high.
 Sarcoidosis usually peaks between the ages of 20 and 40 and affects women slightly more frequently than men, especially the acute form of the disease.

 The cause of sarcoidosis is not yet known.
-Various theories, however, describe a multifactor genesis in which both, genetic predisposition as well as certain environmental factors, seem to be relevant.
-In many cases, family members of an affected patient acquire the disease as well.
-Furthermore, studies have shown that a mutation of the gene BTNL2 as well as the HLA-DQB1 variant of the gene HLA are associated with an increased risk for the disease.
+Various theories, however, describe a multifactor genesis in which both genetic predisposition and certain environmental factors seem to be relevant.
+In many cases, family members of an affected patient also have the disease.
+Furthermore, studies have shown that a mutation of the gene BTNL2, as well as the HLA-DQB1 variant of the gene HLA, are associated with an increased risk for the disease.

-The increased occurrence of the disease among hospital nursing staff members, among others, proof of bacterial nucleic acids or inhalation of talc or aluminum gathered from the patient’s medical history, all point to the influence of many environmental factors.
+The increased occurrence of the disease among hospital nursing staff members, the role of bacterial nucleic acids, and evidence of inhalation of talc or aluminum gathered from the patient’s medical history all point to the influence of many environmental factors.

-While it would be best to further differentiate between acute and chronic sarcoidosis, there are some general symptoms that many patients with sarcoidosis display:
+While it would be best to further differentiate between acute and chronic sarcoidosis, there are some general symptoms displayed in many patients with sarcoidosis, including the following:

 - Fatigue and exhaustion

 In acute sarcoidosis (10% of cases), the fever is frequently high.
 Usually, the skin, lymph nodes, and joints (in cases of polyarthritis) are affected.
 An acute attack on the lungs manifests itself as dyspnea and cough and even thoracic pain.
 A special form of the disease is Löfgren’s syndrome.
 The following triad of symptoms of Löfgren’s syndrome is a popular topic for exams: